 Featured Research

-Brain and Heart Health are Deeply Intertwined
+Brain and Heart Health are Intertwined

 Growing evidence underscores what astute clinicians and scientists have long recognized: brain and heart health are deeply intertwined.
 Given how much is shared between these organs, we believe progress in one system can inform and accelerate the pace of discovery in the other.
 To help catalyze collaborative interactions among cardiovascular researchers and neuroscientists, the University of Michigan Medical School has recently established the Stanley and Judith Frankel Institute for Heart and Brain Health (Frankel IHBH).
 The institute aims to foster collaborations between researchers across a variety of disciplines to accelerate discoveries that lead to improved health outcomes for patients.